SS Davanger (1916)

-Design and Construction
+Design and construction

 Early in 1915 James Rolph Jr., mayor of San Francisco, and owner of two shipping companies, Rolph, Hind & Co. and Rolph Coal and Navigation Company, placed an order with Union Iron Works to build a new vessel of approximately 9,000 deadweight tonnage.
 With Germany conducting unrestricted submarine warfare in early parts of 1915, European ship-owners suffered considerable shipping losses.
 As a result, the prices for new and existing ships and freight fees skyrocketed prompting some entrepreneurs to enter the highly speculative shipbuilding business.
 When the steamer was nearly complete, she was bought by George W. McNear, giving Rolph a profit of approximately $112,500.
 Encouraged by the success of his speculative play, Rolph placed another order with Union Iron Works to build an identical vessel in October 1915.

 The new vessel was laid down at the shipbuilder's yard on 17 December 1915 (yard number 126) with mayor Rolph himself driving in the first rivet to fasten the keel.
 Barely a month into construction, in January 1916, Rolph sold the vessel to Theodore B. Wilcox, wealthy Portland mill-owner for approximately $900000-1000000.
 Shortly thereafter, Rolph reacquired the ship from Wilcox for $1,350,000 in March 1916 and then proceeded to sell the freighter to Norwegian ship operator Westfal-Larsen for $1,750,000.
-The vessel was launched on 18 June 1916, with Mrs. Annie Rolph, wife of James Rolph, Jr., being the sponsor.
+The vessel was launched on 18 June 1916, with Annie Rolph, wife of James Rolph Jr., being the sponsor.
 As the ship slipped into the water, she was christened Annette Rolph in honor of James Rolph's wife.

 Similar to two previously built ships, SS Pacific and SS Eurana, the vessel had two main decks and was built on the Isherwood principle of longitudinal framing providing extra strength to the body of the vessel.
 The freighter had her machinery situated amidships and had all the modern machinery fitted for quick loading and unloading of the cargo.
 The vessel was equipped with wireless apparatus and had electric lights installed along the decks.